ownerCamensi/jsUserDetailsOfficial/README.md

 <script src="cryptoKS.min.js"></script>
 ```
 ## cryptoKs
-crypto ks is an offline javascript library no npm no dependencies needs just plug and play this crytoKs is useful for student who want to make portfolio with simple security
+crypto ks is an offline javascript library no npm no dependencies needs just plug and play this cryptoKs is useful for student who want to make portfolio with simple security
 ## My name
 my name is manny if you want to know my full name just click the folder 📁 my details
 -- I am the c-o and the founder of cryptoKs.js